Review and road test of the BMW 2 Series Coupe

 Design and Build

 It's recognisably a 2 Series Coupe - but this time a slightly larger and certainly more modern-looking one.
 There's no Convertible body style option this time round.
-The Coupe we're left with is now 4,537mm long and 1,838mm wide but is 28mm shorter than its predecessor, standing 1,390mm tall.
+The Coupe we're left with is now 4,537mm long and 1,838mm wide and is 105mm longer than its predecessor, standing 1,390mm tall.
 More attractive 'M Sport' styling, which includes 18-inch wheels and is standard in the UK, adds extra pavement presence too.
 And sporty touches include a low front apron, flared wheel arches and swollen rear haunches.
 The faster M240i variant gets squared-off sports exhausts, a colour-coded rear spoiler, grey trim features, a unique front splitter and special 19-inch M Sport alloy wheels.

 Inside all variants, the front sports seats are mounted low in front of the satisfyingly thick M Sport steering wheel and a driver-focused dashboard.
 This shares much with 3 and 4 Series models, pairing a 12.3-inch centre screen with a 10.25-inch digital instrument panel, complete with M Sport graphics.
 The upholstery is a mixture of Alcantara and Sensatec man-made leather and can be had in three different colours, with full 'Vernasca' leather optionally available.
 A 51mm wheelbase length increase means there's more space in the back than they used to be.
 And there's a decently-sized 390-litre boot, extendable with a folding backrest.